Without recourse. All

 the biblical year may be

-considered in terms of the first five or six plus lunar cycles (from the Eighth
+considered in terms winter and summer.
+That is, the first five or six plus

-Day until the beginning of the First Moon, Aviv) being as it were the dark, or
+lunar cycles (from the Eighth Day until the beginning of the First Moon, Aviv)

-the latter half of the year may be considered the time of substantiation, the
+year devoted for planning and preparation.
+The latter half of the year may be

-time when invisible plans made “in the dark hours” take visible form
+considered the time of substantiation, the time when invisible plans made “in

-perceivable by any and all.
+the dark hours” take visible form perceivable by any and all.

 The